 The Holy Land surprises visitors in other ways as well.
 Forty years ago, the country was still an austere, no-frills society—Israelis lived with few luxuries, and this spartan life was part of the national ideology.
 Today, Israeli society is frenetically inventive, the country’s economy is booming, the standard of living has skyrocketed, and many surveys rank Israel’s per-capita income among the top 20 in the world.
 Israel is becoming a nation with a lively sense of style and a taste for the good life.
 Luxury and better-quality hotel accommodations have popped up all over the country, and visitors find an interesting array of restaurants, shopping opportunities, and sophisticated boutique wineries.

 With the Israeli-Jordanian peace treaty, a journey to Israel can also easily include an excursion to the fabulous ancient Nabatean city of Petra in Jordan, camping with Bedouin in Jordan’s wild Wadi Rum, or a stay at one of the excellent luxury spas on the Jordanian side of the Dead Sea.
 Relations with other neighbors in the region, with the notable exception of Egypt, still tend to be more fraught, so as with any destination in the Middle East you’ll want to stay informed both before and during your trip.

-But amid Israel’s busy swirl of ancient sites, markets, and crowded highways, you can still find young, idealistic kibbutzim and communities in the Negev, where new immigrants and old-timers learn how to live on the land, appreciate its wonders, and make it truly their own.
+Amid Israel’s busy swirl of exoticism, ancient sites, markets, and crowded highways, you can still find young, idealistic kibbutzim and communities in the Negev, where new immigrants and old-timers are reclaiming the land from the desert as they learn how to live on it, appreciate its wonders, and make it truly their own.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.